harrisoncomfort3030/airbnb_boston_project/README.md

 VII.
 Other

 Kindly note that I have been studying data science since August 15, 2021 through Udacity.
 I have completed the Introduction to Programming for Data Science (Python) and the Data Analyst nanodegrees.
 Please advise of any feedback, as I am eager to improve my technical abilities.

+I was required to submit a blog post for the project.
+Please see it here on Medium: https://harrison-comfort.medium.com/airbnb-boston-data-udacity-intro-to-data-science-project-32149c883e47